kstenerud/go-concise-encoding/ARCHITECTURE.md

 The [codegen](codegen) directory contains all of the code to generate the more tedious parts of the library.
 To use it, simply run `go build` inside the [codegen](codegen) directory and then run `./codegen`.
 It will create/replace files in various places called `generated-do-not-edit.go`.
 To generate the Unicode character handling code, you'll also need the file `ucd.all.flat.xml` from https://www.unicode.org/Public/UCD/latest/ucdxml/ucd.all.flat.zip

+All of the generated code is checked in to the repository, so you won't need to run the generator unless you actually modify the generator code itself, or need to ingest an updated `ucd.all.flat.xml`.

 ### Types

 The [types](types) directory contains the Concise Encoding types that are not present in the standard Go library: